How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 Weeks 1 to 4: Foundational Work, No Visible Movement

 The first month of any AEO program is foundational.
-We audit the off-site footprint, claim and complete the directory listings AI weights for the practice’s category, deploy schema markup on the website, and identify the third-party content gaps.
+We audit the off-site footprint, claim and complete the directory listings AI weights for the practice’s category, and deploy schema markup on the website.

 During this phase, AI answers will look exactly the same as they did before the engagement started.
-This is not because nothing is working — it’s because the signals being put in place have not yet propagated through the systems AI reads from.
+Not because nothing is working.
+The signals being put in place haven’t propagated through the systems AI reads from yet.
 Owners who measure success by checking ChatGPT every Friday in month one will see no change and conclude the strategy is broken.
 It is not broken.
 It is loading.

 The most useful thing in month one is a clear baseline score across the four platforms, so the changes that come later are measurable.